What Is a Bank Statement?

 • In-person: If you prefer paper bank statements, visit your bank branch and request a statement from a customer service representative.
 You may need to provide ID and there may be a fee for this service.

-• By mail: Some banks offer regular mailed statements.
+• By mail: Some banks send regular paper statements to their customers.
 Contact your bank to sign up and make sure your mailing address is up-to-date.

 • Telephone banking: Request a statement through your bank’s customer service line.
 Follow the prompts to have it mailed or sent via email.